zazuko/trifid/packages/deprecated-redirects/README.md

 # trifid-handle-redirects

+> [!WARNING]
+> This package is deprecated and will be removed in the future.
+> Please configure redirects directly using the entity renderer plugin.

 ## Overview

 This document provides guidance for using the `trifid-handle-redirects` plugin with [Trifid](https://github.com/zazuko/trifid), a versatile handler for managing HTTP redirects of RDF IRIs.